Journeyman (TV series)

 Journeyman is an American science-fiction romance television series created by Kevin Falls for 20th Century Fox Television which aired on the NBC television network.
 It starred Kevin McKidd as Dan Vasser, a San Francisco reporter who involuntarily travels through time.
 Alex Graves, who directed the pilot, and Falls served as executive producers.

 The show premiered on September 24, 2007, airing Mondays at 10 p.m.
 Eastern Time.
-The initial order from the network was for 13 episodes, all of which were produced prior to the 2007 Writers Guild of America strike by screenwriters.
+The initial order from the network was for 13 episodes, all of which were produced prior to the 2007 Writers Guild of America strike.
 However, the series suffered from low ratings, and NBC canceled it in April 2008.
 The final episode of Journeyman aired on Wednesday, December 19, 2007.

 Plot

 The series centers on Dan Vasser, a newspaper reporter living with his wife Katie and young son Zack in San Francisco.
 For an unknown reason, one day he begins "jumping" backward in time.
 He soon learns that each series of jumps follows the life of a person whose destiny he is meant to change.
 Dan's jumping affects his family life and his job, and instills suspicion in his brother Jack, a police detective.
 While in the past, Dan reconnects with his ex-fiancée, Livia, whom he had believed was killed in a plane crash but who is actually a fellow time traveler.